JosephLai241/URS/README.md

 **NOTE:** PRAW currently only supports Python 2.7, 3.3, 3.4, 3.5, and 3.6.

-This is a Reddit scraper I created using the Reddit API.
-It is designed specifically to scrape for penetration testing information within the following subreddits:
+This is a Reddit scraper I created specifically to scrape for penetration testing information on Reddit.
+However, the program can be easily modified to scrape any subreddit you want.
+More information on how to do so is at the bottom of this README.

+This program scrapes penetration testing information from the following subreddits:
  - r/Pentesting
  - r/AskNetSec
  - r/HowToHack